Bottom Line Up Front (BLUF)

 Chapter 4: Why This Distinction Matters in Fairfax County Courts

-You might be thinking, “Alright, I get the difference in theory – but what does it mean for me as a business owner litigating in Fairfax County?”
-It matters a great deal, both for legal strategy and outcomes.
+The breach vs. fraud distinction matters a great deal, both for legal strategy and outcomes.
 Fairfax County, being one of Virginia’s busiest commercial jurisdictions, sees its fair share of contract disputes and fraud allegations.
-Our local courts are well-versed in these nuances and are known for holding plaintiffs to the strict standards Virginia law requires.

 ↑ Back to Top